 3.06 CONTINUING APPOINTMENTS.
-After an assistantship or fellowship has been awarded, you may normally expect continued support during the period of your graduate study.
+After an assistantship or fellowship has been awarded, you may normally expect continued support during the period of your graduate study including summer support.
 This support is contingent upon satisfactory performance of the duties of the assistantship, normal progress towards a degree, and satisfactory academic performance.